rhysd/actionlint/docs/checks.md

 [Playground](https://rhysd.github.io/actionlint#eJxNjd0NwyAMhN89xS3AAmwDxBK0FCOMlfUDiVr16aTv/qR5dNNM1Hl8imqRph7nKJOJXhLVEzBZ51ZgWFMnq2TR2jRXw/Zu63/gBkDKnN7ftQethPF6GByOEOuDdXL/ldw+8eCUBZlrlQvntjLp)

 Permissions of `GITHUB_TOKEN` token can be configured at workflow-level or job-level by [`permissions:` section][perm-config-doc].
-Each permission scopes have their access levels.
+Each permission scopes have its access levels.
 The default levels are described in [the document][permissions-doc].

 actionlint checks permission scopes and access levels in a workflow are correct.